Himanshupanwarrr12/Creator-Classes/README.md

-Creator Classes Website
+# 🎓 Creator Classes Website
 📌 About

-This is a website built for Creator Classes, an educational coaching institute.
+The Creator Classes Website is a modern, responsive platform built for an educational coaching institute.
-It provides information about the institute, courses, teachers, contact details, and other important resources for students.
+It provides details about the institute, available courses, faculty, and contact information to help students connect easily.

+---

-✨ Features
+## ✨ Features

-Home page with coaching introduction

-About section for institute details
+- 🏠 Home Page – Coaching introduction & highlights
+- 📖 About Section – Information about the institute

-Courses offered with details
+- 📚 Courses Page – List of courses with details

-Contact form / information (workable)
+- ✉️ Contact Form – Workable form to reach out

-Responsive design (works on desktop & mobile)
+- 📱 Responsive Design – Optimized for desktop & mobile

+---

-🛠️ Tech Stack
+## 🛠️ Tech Stack

-HTML5
+- ⚡ HTML5

-CSS3
+- 🎨 CSS3

-JavaScript
+- 🖥️ JavaScript

-React
+- ⚛️ React